ZannaZarina/rss-feed-exchange-rates/README.md

 9. ```php artisan serve``` to run a project

 ### Description
 * The main controller ```AllCurrenciesController``` uses an RSS feed that offers the latest currency exchange rates.
-First of all, the table always is truncated to avoid an accumulation of data, every time renewing it.
 Obtained data (currency name, value, and publishing date) is passed to a database.
 After that, the latest rates stored in the database are found.
 All that actual info is displayed by route ```'/'```.
 * When clicked the currency or flag icon, the route ```'/{currency}'``` displays appropriate currency exchange rate history (few days) based on database data.
 Responsible for that is```RateHistoryController```.
 * Frontend is build on React